stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 The reason two libraries exist for this purpose rather than just one is summarised on [this page](https://xstyled.dev/docs/motivation/) on the XStyled System site.

-Regarding TypeScript, Styled System and XStyled System have declarations in the [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) repository
+Both Styled System and XStyled System have TypeScript declarations in the [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) repository

 ## Using helper libraries To add style properties

 Sometimes you want a styled component to be configurable via props.
 For example, you might want to create a generalized `Box` flexbox component that supports props for various flexbox, background, and spacing CSS properties.
-You could of course opt to do this manually:
+You could of course do this manually:

 ```ts
 type Props = {